excln/BmsONE/docs/readme_en.txt

 7. History

+Feb 12 2017 beta 0.1.5
+  - You can edit "title_image" and "preview_music" in the Information window, which are in bmson 1.0.0 spec.
+  - You can change UI font.
+The default font on Windows was changed.
+  - Fixed crashes when previewing sound channels across BPM changes.
+  - Fixed crashes when many BPM events are edited at once.
+  - You can edit extra data of each sound note and BPM event.
+  - You can choose styles "Compact" and "Simple" of sound channel lane display in Sequence View.
+  - Improved channel search so that inactive channels can be filtered and Sequence View can show hit channels only.
+  - Implemented WAV export.

 Dec 25 2016 beta 0.1.4
   - Fixed a problem with invoking external viewers that contain white spaces in their paths.